-MedRx, Inc warrants the AVANT A2D Audiometer TM System to be free from defects in material and workmanship for one year from the time of purchase.
-If this system fails to perform as specified during this period, the purchaser is responsible for calling MedRx at (888) 392-1234.
+MedRx, Inc warrants this product to be free from defects in material and workmanship for one year from the time of purchase.
+If this system fails to perform as specified during this period, the purchaser is responsible for calling MedRx at (888) 392-1234 or (727) 584-9600.
 The company's representative will advise the owner to either return specific components or the entire system to:

+MedRx, Inc.

-MedRx, Inc. 1200 Starkey Road #105 Largo, FL 33771
+1200 Starkey Road #105 Largo, FL 33771 USA

-MedRx will repair or replace any defective parts, fully test the system and/or components and ship the system promptly back to the owner.
-There is no cost for this warranty service, provided the system is one year old or less and has not been misused, abused or damaged.
+MedRx will repair or replace any defective devices, fully test the system and/or components and ship the system promptly back to the owner.
+There is no cost for the repair or return shipping, provided the system is one year old or less and has not been misused, abused or damaged.
 Such damage includes, but is not limited to, dropping, exposure to excessive heat greater than 100°F and water/liquid damage.

 Repair or replacement of the system as provided under this warranty is the sole and exclusive remedy of the purchaser.
-MedRx shall not be liable for any consequential or incidental damages, or for breach of any express or implied warranty.
+MedRx shall not be liable for any consequential or incidental damages or for breach of any express or implied warranty.
 Except to the extent of applicable law, any implied warranty, merchantability or fitness of this product is limited to the duration of this warranty.

-MedRx will, at its discretion, service and repair out of warranty components at the purchaser's request, charging for parts and labor as necessary.
+MedRx will, at its discretion, service and repair out of warranty products at the purchaser's request, charging for parts and labor as necessary.

-The limited warranty is deemed void if software or hardware is installed on the AVANT A2D Audiometer which is not pre-approved by MedRx, Inc. Approved software includes NOAHTM and HIMSA approved hearing aid manufacturer programming modules for fitting hearing aids.
+The limited warranty is deemed void if software or hardware is installed on this product which is not pre-approved by MedRx, Inc. Approved software includes NOAH[TM] and HIMSA approved hearing aid manufacturer programming modules for fitting hearing aids.

-MedRx, Inc. is not responsible for problems resulting from installation of unapproved software or hardware.
-In the event of unapproved software or hardware installed on the system causing a conflict with the AVANT A^2D Audiometer functions, MedRx will service the problem for a fee to be determined at the time of service.
+MedRx, Inc is not responsible for problems resulting from installation of unapproved software or hardware.
+In the event of unapproved software or hardware installed on the system causing a conflict, MedRx will service the product for a fee to be determined at the time of service.